ServiceStack/servicestack.net/MyApp/_posts/2023-05-12_chat-gpt-agents.md

 ---
-title: Leveraging ChatGPT Agents to call System APIs
+title: Creating ChatGPT Agents to call System APIs
 summary: A walkthrough of how to enable Large Language Model 'Agents' with access to your own ServiceStack APIs
 tags: servicestack, gpt, chatbot, ai
 image: ./img/posts/chat-gpt-agents/office-agent-assistant-2-wide.png